Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 #### Reserved paths

-The Portal requires a number of reserved paths from the root of the URL in order to properly function that may not be overridden with custom pages or other functionality.
+The Portal requires a number of reserved paths from the root of the URL to properly function.
+You cannot override these paths with custom pages or other functionality.

 | Path | Description | RegExp
 |:------|:-------|:-------|